First published: 6 May 2020

 Q. Are you currently shielding?

-If your client is shielding, we strongly recommend deferring treatments until they are no longer shielding, after which we strongly advise members to follow the guidance offered in Section 9 of these guidelines, regarding treating vulnerable clients.
+If your client is shielding, we strongly recommend deferring treatments until they are no longer shielding, after which we strongly advise members to follow the guidance offered in Section 9 of these guidelines, regarding treating clinically extremely vulnerable clients.
 (If you are working in a statutory regulated health or care setting, rather than in the community/private practice, adhere to relevant protocols and procedures in place in that work environment, as well as guidance from the medical professional responsible for the patient’s/resident’s care with regarding safe treatment.)

 Other things to ask or highlight to your client before their appointment